BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab6.md

 ### M1: Backup Tool Installation and Configuration

-1. Automate the backup of sshd_config (using the blueteam crontab) to run every 2 minutes and only backup files that have been changed since the last backup.
+1. Automate the backup of sshd_config from `Lab-6-SSH-FTP` to `Lab-6-Backup` (using the blueteam crontab) to run every 2 minutes and only backup files that have been changed since the last backup.
 Ensure that you preserve:
   - file permissions
   - file owner(s)
   - timestamps